llmrb/llm/README.md

 #### Functions

-The OpenAI provider supports a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
+The OpenAI and Ollama providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
 The following example demonstrates how we can define a local function (which happens to be a tool), and OpenAI can then detect when we should call the function.
 The following example defines an agent that can run system commands based on natural language: